 Delta and other “summerbirds”

-There are a few airlines that offer seasonal flights to Iceland.
+There are a few airlines that offer seasonal flights to.
 In that category, contender number 1 is Delta Airlines which fly from New York.
 Delta is an American staple that offers reasonable prices and mid class services.
 Other summer birds you might want to take a look at are Airberlin, Vueling and Thomas Cook Airlines.

 What is the most important thing for you when you select an airline?